How to geocode individual sites manually

 Two ways to geocode manually

-To geocode a site manually, you need to click on the icon in the View/Update column
+To view or geocode a site manually, you need to click on the marker icon in the 1st column

 Then you'll see a pop up window contains a search bar and an interactive map